pattonsgirl/CEG2350/docs/index.md

 ### Students with disabilities:

 Any student with a disability (physical or mental) must register with the Office of Disability Services to determine what accommodation(s), if any, are appropriate.
 The student must inform the instructor of the special accommodation(s) needed as soon as possible.
+The student is responsible for scheduling time extension accomidations with the ODS Proctoring Center.

 ### Technology Requirements:

 This course requires you to have access to a computer and the internet.
+If your personal system becomes unavailable, there are options around campus to provide access to a system.

 CECS has two open computer labs – 152B & D open 24/7.

 There are several open computer lab options across campus – primarily in the library & library annex.
-A full list can be found here: https://www.wright.edu/information-technology/computer-labs
+A full list can be found on the [CaTS Computer Labs Page](https://www.wright.edu/information-technology/computer-labs)

-Laptops2Go (by CaTS) can be an option if you need a system during a school day: https://www.wright.edu/information-technology/laptops2golaptop-check-out-service
+Laptops2Go (by CaTS) can be an option if you need a system during a school day.
+[Laptops2Go—Laptop Check Out Service](https://www.wright.edu/information-technology/laptops2golaptop-check-out-service)

 In the event none of these options can solve your needs, please contact the instructor via email as soon as possible.